The Power of Dynamic Band Training!

 BMX is won in seconds: a relaxed set up on the gate, a sharp beep reaction, and an easy-fast first pedal.
-You don’t get that by grinding heavy lifts alone.
-You get it by teaching your body to create force and changing direction quickly with seamless blend between eccentric and concentric contractions.
-That’s what Dynamic Band Training does, it turns strength into power you can feel on the bike.
+You don't get that by grinding heavy lifts alone.
+You get it by teaching your body to create force and change direction quickly with a seamless blend between eccentric and concentric contractions.
+That's what Dynamic Band Training does — it turns strength into power you can feel on the bike.

 What is Dynamic training